slivering/VinaSmol-Unaite/README.md

 VinaSmol is a proof-of-concept project that aims to add Vietnamese language capabilities and knowledge to [SmolLM 360M](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct).

-Our approach aims to demonstrate that efficient pretraining methods on a medium-sized Vietnamese dataset (less than 10B tokens) can effectively integrate a new language into an LLM that was not trained on it.
+Our approach aims to demonstrate that efficient pretraining methods on an open, medium-sized Vietnamese dataset (less than 10B tokens) can effectively integrate a new language into an LLM that was not trained on it.

 Future plans include extending these techniques to [Lucie 7B](https://huggingface.co/OpenLLM-France/Lucie-7B-Instruct-v1.1).